-Slain kiwi soldier likely in Russian hands: ex-NZ serviceman
+Slain Kiwi soldier likely in Russian hands: ex-NZ serviceman

 The man, who RNZ has agreed not to name, was a close friend of Abelen, who was killed alongside American Joshua Jones in the east of the country.

-The New Zealand government has not been able to say where the body is but the friend said it would be with Jones' - and the former soldier said he had seen evidence that Jones' body was with the Russian side.
+The New Zealand Government has not been able to say where the body is but the friend said it would be with Jones' - and the former soldier said he had seen evidence that Jones' body was with the Russian side.

 "They've put in the media, photos of Josh's passport, Josh's Ukrainian military ID, and pictures of Joshua's body as well.